-- (1) The Secretary to the Department of Communications and the Arts\ may approve an individual as a valuer of a particular kind of property.
-The approval must be in writing, signed by the Secretary. - (2) The Secretary must, in deciding whether to approve an individual, have regard to:

-(a) the individual's qualifications, experience and knowledge in valuing that kind of property; and

-- (b) the individual's knowledge of the current GST inclusive market value of that kind of property; and - (c) the individual's standing in the professional community. - \ Note: the Department now responsible for this function is the Attorney-General's Department.
+- (1) The Arts Secretary may approve an individual as a valuer of a particular kind of property.
+The approval must be in writing, signed by the Secretary. - (2) The Secretary must, in deciding whether to approve an individual, have regard to: - (a) the individual's qualifications, experience and knowledge in valuing that kind of property; and - (b) the individual's knowledge of the current GST inclusive market value of that kind of property; and - (c) the individual's standing in the professional community. - (d) Note: the department now responsible for this function is the Department of Infrastructure, Transport, Regional Development, Communications and the Arts.